rodrigoneumann/photographer-ms4/README.md

       - Used to simplify DOM manipulation.
   - [Django 3.0.7](https://www.djangoproject.com/)
      - Back-end Python Framework.
+  - [Django Storages](https://github.com/boto/boto3) - collection of custom storage backends for Django.
+Used with Boto 3 for AWS S3 Buckets use.
-  - [PyMongo 3.10.1](https://api.mongodb.com/python/current/) - Python API for MongoDB.
+  - [Boto3](https://github.com/boto/boto3) - AWS SDK for Python to use with S3 Buckets
   - [Jinja](https://jinja.palletsprojects.com/en/2.10.x/)
       - It is the default templating language for Django used for display data from the python application in Html templates.